stephenwhippuk/GildedRoseAssignment/README.md

 The Application can run with 3 commandline configurations

-1) GildedRoseApplication: will run the application using thge file testinput.txt and produce testoutput.txt into the build folder
+1) GildedRoseApplication : will run the application using thge file testinput.txt and produce testoutput.txt into the build folder
 2) GildedRoseApplication "inputfile" : will run application using a custom input fole as the user procides and write to testoutput.txt in the build folder
 3) GildedRoseAPplication "inputfile" "outputfile" : will run the application using input and output files at the location the user desires.